 - During 2018/19 Members of the Audit Resources and Performance Committee continued to receive and discuss quarterly performance reports including a review of performance against the Corporate Plan); monitoring of the corporate risk register; monitoring of Freedom of Information Requests and monitoring of complaints.
-Since the 2019 Annual Meeting these reports have been considered at meetings of the Authority. - Approved the performance review element of the Performance and Business Plan. - The quarterly budget monitoring meeting involving Authority Members has continued to meet. - In the 2016 Members' Survey 87% (20) respondents agreed or strongly agreed that they had have appropriate performance data so that I know how well the Authority is delivering against its approve policies and plans.
+Since the 2019 Annual Meeting these reports have been considered at meetings of the Authority and from 2020 the reports have been bi-annual. - Approved the performance review element of the Performance and Business Plan. - The six monthly budget monitoring meeting involving Authority Members has continued to meet. - In the 2016 Members' Survey 87% (20) respondents agreed or strongly agreed that they had "appropriate performance data so that I know how well the Authority is delivering against its approve policies and plans".
 13% (3) neither agreed nor disagreed and none disagreed.

-Sub Principle: F(3) Robust Internal Controls
+Sub Principle: F(3) Robust Internal Controls We will: